Enekui/automations/go/db-migration/README.md

-# Seqera Labs AWS Database Cross-Account Migration Tool
+# AWS Database Cross-Account Migration Tool
 ### This tool will take care of migrating a database that has been created using the default AWS kms/rds key.
 ### Once the database is created with a default AWS managed kms key, the snapshots created from this DB can't be shared with another account.
 That happens because the AWS managed KMS keys policies can't be updated.